Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 (S = Strategic Positioning)

-If your podcast is trying to appeal to everyone, it will likely resonate with no one.
-It’s one of the biggest reasons even high-quality podcasts get lost in the noise.
+Here’s the thing: if your podcast is trying to appeal to everyone, it resonates with no one.

 Define Your Ideal Listener Avatar

-- What are they Googling at midnight?
+• What are they Googling at midnight?

-- What kind of transformation are they secretly craving?
+• What transformation are they secretly craving?

-- Their current challenges or mindset blocks
+• Their current challenges or mindset blocks

-- The decision-making moments that happen before they buy from someone like you
+• The decision-making moments that happen before they buy from someone like you

 Plan Podcast Topics That Get Shared and Saved